OpenImaging/miqa-phase1/docs/_pages/assets.md

 ---

 # Logos
-If you need to reference VTK-m anywhere, you may use our logo for recognition.
+If you need to reference MIQA anywhere, you may use our logo for recognition.

 <table>
 <thead>